-If the winter and spring tend to be your most challenging seasons and/or you have been struggling with kapha imbalances of late, Healthy Kapha may be the best choice for you.
-This warming and astringent formula is designed to restore and maintain balanced kapha, without aggravating vata or pitta.
-Healthy Kapha supports a clear respiratory system, a robust immune system, and helps support the maintenance of a healthy weight.
+Healthy Kapha is a warming, astringent formula designed to restore and maintain balanced kapha without aggravating vata or pitta.
+In particular, Healthy Kapha supports a clear respiratory system, a robust immune system, and helps support the maintenance of a healthy weight.
 If you are doing a longer rejuvenation program, you might consider switching from Healthy Vata to Healthy Kapha in the winter or spring—whenever the cool, wet weather begins to make balancing kapha a higher priority.
-Take one to two Healthy Kapha tablets, once or twice daily, or as directed by your healthcare practitioner.

 Haritaki is one of three ingredients in the famous Ayurvedic formula, triphala, but it is particularly suited to calm vata.
-If your primary imbalance relates to vata, you could use haritaki instead of triphala, but in a similar manner—taking ½ teaspoon of Haritaki powder with ½ teaspoon Ghee and ½ teaspoon honey in the morning, or taking one Haritaki tablet followed by a mixture of ½ teaspoon Ghee and ½ teaspoon honey.
+If your primary imbalance relates to vata, you could use haritaki instead of triphala, but in a similar manner.

-This formula is heating, grounding, and oily and is very supportive of proper digestion in vata-types.
+Vata Digest tablets are heating, grounding, and oily, and are incredibly supportive of proper digestion in vata-types.
 Whether you’re in the rejuvenation phase following a cleanse (when your digestive fire requires a little boost) or you’re simply trying to redirect your body’s tendency toward vata-type digestive imbalances, this formula is fabulous.
-And since proper digestion is a cornerstone of effective rejuvenation, these tablets can truly enhance your rejuvenation experience.
-Take one to two Vata Digest tablets, once or twice daily, or as directed by your healthcare practitioner.

-This formula is designed to kindle a strong digestive fire while burning away fat and natural toxins.
+Kapha Digest is designed to kindle a strong digestive fire while burning away fat and natural toxins.
 It is particularly useful for those who tend toward kapha-type digestive imbalances.
 This formula simultaneously rejuvenates the lungs and supports clear and healthy respiratory channels.
-Take one to two Kapha Digest tablets, once or twice daily, or as directed by your healthcare practitioner.

 Not surprisingly, your lifestyle has a profound impact on your body’s ability to repair, regenerate, and revitalize itself.
 When we fill our days—particularly our mornings—with calming, nurturing practices that set a tone of health, relaxation, and self-love, our bodies are much better able to nurture the rejuvenation process.